superduper-io/superduper/docs/cluster/index.md

 # SuperDuperDB Cluster

-SuperDuperDB may be operated as a cluter in `distributed` mode, with a client-server for communication for production use-cases.
+SuperDuperDB may be operated as a cluster in `distributed` mode, with a client-server for communication for production use-cases.
 In this section of the documentation we describe how to set this up.